FrancoSpeziali/node-movies-rest-api/README.md

     - If found, return a status of `200` and the resulting movie
     - If not found, return a status of `404` and an appropriate message

-## Assignment 6 - 'Movies' search endpoint
+## Task 6 - 'Movies' search endpoint

 We will create an endpoint to search for movie data